Voices from the Care Leaver Internship

 I have been working as an intern for Disclosure Scotland for the past eight months.
 In this time I have had a positive experience due to the warm welcome received by both my team and management here at Disclosure Scotland.
 I have learned new skills while working here at Disclosure as well as brushing up on old ones which has been very helpful to my development.
 I was helped in my development by my managers as they were always on hand to answer any questions and coach me through any struggles that appeared.
 In summary I have found Disclosure a great place to work in and hope to continue working and developing myself here.

-Some names have been shortened to protect the anonymity of the authors.
+Some names have been shortened or changed to protect the anonymity of the authors.

 The views expressed in this blog post are those of the author/s and may not represent the views or opinions of CELCIS or our funders.